Childcare

 To see if you are eligible and apply online, please visit: http://www.childcarechoices.gov.uk/ to get a reference number to take to the nursery/childminder.
 The childcare provider will need the reference number to confirm the additional hours.

-Parents should apply when the child turns 3 to ensure Government funding is available the following term.
+Parents should apply a few months before their child turns 3 to ensure Government funding is available the following term.

 Eligibility codes must be obtained before the end of term to claim funding for the following term i.e. Apply for a code before deadline date of: